 Ontario’s varied geology provides numerous critical mineral exploration opportunities.

-We are developing our first ever Critical Minerals Strategy to help drive investment, reduce red tape and create jobs, while maintaining public health and safety and respecting the environment.
+In March 2022, Ontario released its first-ever Critical Minerals Strategy to help drive investment, reduce red tape and create jobs, while maintaining public health and safety and respecting the environment.

 We collaborate on resource development projects to help advance reconciliation and encourage Indigenous communities, industry and other partners to work together towards a shared understanding of local projects.

 - Consultation framework: implementing the duty to consult with Aboriginal communities on mineral exploration and mine production in Ontario

 We offer initiatives that support skills training, capacity-building and improved economic development opportunities, such as:

 - Aboriginal Participation Fund

 You can register a mining claim online 24 hours a day, seven days a week.
 We register and manage mining lands through the online Mining Lands Administration System (MLAS).

 To access MLAS, you must first hold a valid prospector’s licence and create an account.